chef/chef-web-docs/content/cookstyle.md

 cookstyle -a .
 ```

-Take particular care after running this command to make sure that the
+Take particular care after running this command to ensure the
 autocorrection logic resulted in appropriate cookbook code.

 .rubocop.yml